A reader sent me an email one day day asking for some saving tips for world travel.

 All our accommodation and food was paid for.
 We lived on camp, miles from civilization for up to 5 weeks at a time, for four months.

 We did nothing but work.
-It was tough, but after a five week shift we walked into our week off with $10,000 in our bank account.
+It was tough, but after a five week shift we walked away with $10,000 in our bank account.

 We did 3 five week swings.
 Pretty easy money after all.